datarevenue-berlin/py-MUVR/README.md

 ## Permutation Test

-To test the significance of the selected features, Omigami implements as class to perform a permutation test for the feature selection
+To test the significance of the selected features, PyMUVR implements as class to perform a permutation test for the feature selection

 ```python
 from pymuvr.permutation_test import PermutationTest